iq-coryp/documentation-testing/pages/guides/creating-an-order-in-store.md

 Each {{item}} must have an associated {{item_status}} value in the form of an integer.

-Your options for ItemStatus are determined by the ItemType chosen in Step 2.
+Options for ItemStatus are determined by the ItemType chosen in Step 2.

 For RQ to accept the Item, the ItemStatus must be `New`, or a value of `9`.